ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 - After a futile debugging attempt, the operator kept being assigned `buttonide` when it should be assigned the `button.id`.
 I thought that was something fancy caused by me having changed every div to a button.
 Not sure what I was thinking but no matter what I changed in my script, 9/0 would not invoke `selfDestruct()`.
 I never checked with other divisions...
 Then I looked at my html and found out the divide button's `id` was literally `buttonide` now.
 Facepalm. xy problem.

-- [ ] remove styling when buttons are disabled
+- ~~[ ] remove styling when buttons are disabled~~ (will come to this when working on css, this is very useful for testing at the moment)
 - [x] use the buttons state functions for on and off, and remove the `if (power === "on") from the button listener functions.

 ### 2208061107 Pseudocode Decimal button